ResponsiveImagesCG/cq-demos/README.md

 # Element query demos

-Element queries are a yet-proposed CSS module that allow developers to style elements based on their size.
+Element queries are a yet-proposed CSS module that allow developers to style elements based on their size and shape.

 This repository catalogs various Element query proposals realized through various JavaScript libraries.